 32. This statement is effective for years beginning January 1, 2001.
 Initial recognition of the impairment losses resulting from the application of this statement shall apply to mortgage loans held at January 1, 2001, and be based on management’s best estimates as of that date.
 Insurers shall release all unamortized amounts included in IMR related to prepayment penalties upon adoption of Codification and recognize such change in accordance with SSAP No. 3—Accounting Changes and Corrections of Errors.
 A change resulting from the adoption of this statement shall be accounted for as a change in accounting principle in accordance with SSAP No. 3.
 The guidance in this paragraph related to unamortized amounts included in IMR was originally contained within INT 99-04: Recognition of Prepayment Penalties Upon Adoption of Codification and was effective March 8, 1999.

 33. The adoption of ASU 2014-14 and the adoption with modification of ASU 2014-04 (detailed in paragraphs 18-22 and 26.e.) shall be applied prospectively from the date of adoption (March 28, 2015).
 With this prospective application, guidance adopted from ASU 2014-14 applies to all foreclosures that occur after the date of adoption, and guidance from ASU 2014-04 applies to all instances of the reporting entity receiving physical possession of real estate property collateralized by mortgage loans that occur after the date of adoption.

+34. The guidance for qualifying statutory trusts adopted on December 9, 2025, shall be applied prospectively as of January 1, 2027, with early adoption permitted.
+For statutory trusts held prior to the effective date and considered qualifying per this statement, the insurer shall transfer all trust activities, assets, and liabilities at book/adjusted carrying value and ensure each is reported in accordance with this statement.
+A change resulting from the adoption of this guidance shall be accounted for as a change in accounting principle in accordance with SSAP No. 3—Accounting Changes and Corrections of Errors.
+Subsequent measurement of transferred assets and liabilities are subject to the applicable SSAPs as described in paragraphs 5.b.iii.(a)-(d).